Tahlia Burchill is a descendent of the Kuku Yalanji people in the Daintree Region, far north Queensland.

 In 2013, Tahlia was a mentor at the Year 10 Leadership Camp, and she was inspired to see so many youth participating in the event.
 They motivated her to continue on her own career path and strive to be a positive role model for others.

-In September 2013, I was offered a performer, mentor and teacher role with Indigenous Hip Hop Projects.
-I continue to tour Australia, and particularly remote communities to develop leadership skills, eliminate the word “shame” and to promote the message of a healthy body, mind and spirit.See more success stories
+In September 2013, Tahlia was offered a performer, mentor and teacher role with Indigenous Hip Hop Projects.
+She toured Australia and remote communities to develop leadership skills and eliminate the word “shame”.
+Throughout this experience Tahlia remained focused on her positive dance education career and promoted the message of healthy body, mind and spirit.See more success stories